chakrabar/chakrabar.github.io/_posts/articles/2018-01-14-porting-aspnet-apps-to-aspnet-core-2.0.md

 Global OnExecuted
 ```

-Any Filter can short-circuit thr rest of filter-pipeline by setting a value to `context.Result`, or throwing `Exception`.
+Any Filter can short-circuit the rest of filter-pipeline by setting a value to `context.Result`, or throwing `Exception`.

 Also,
 * Learn about [authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/index) in ASP.NET Core